9aia/thal/pm/BACKLOG.md

 ### Low priority

+- Add button to create character in the discover characters page (aside of search field)
+- Add search to "My Characters"
-- Add character search results to chat and contact search
+- Allow users to search for characters in the chat list, "New Chat" search results
 - Add multiple message TTS player
 - Save message input state and other fields in local storage
+- Add dark theme
 - Add date stamps in chat
-- Add dark theme
 - Add a deleted/non-existent section in contacts
-- Add localized forms for feedback, etc
 - Add character knowledge
 - Add media messages support, such as audio and picture
+- Add localized forms for feedback, etc

 ## Enhancements